 Who approves modifications to heavy vehicles?

-Approval of heavy vehicle modifications within the NHVR Code of Practice for the Approval of Heavy Vehicle Modifications (PDF, 655KB) will continue to be through approved vehicle examiners.
+Approval of heavy vehicle modifications within the NHVR Code of Practice for the Approval of Heavy Vehicle Modifications (PDF, 506KB) will continue to be through approved vehicle examiners.

 Modifications outside the Code will be on application to the National Heavy Vehicle Regulator.
 When applying you will need to provide details of the modification required, including technical descriptions to assist in assessing the application including the reason for the modification and how the vehicle will be able to operate safely.

-Further information and the modification application form can be found on the Vehicle standards Application process and forms page.
+Further information about modification applications can be found on the Applications page.